Degree Fields

 Employment

-Although machinery manufacturing jobs are located throughout the country, certain states account for the greatest numbers of jobs.
+Although machinery manufacturing jobs are located throughout the country, certain States account for the greatest numbers of jobs.
 About a third of all jobs were located in the Midwestern States of Illinois, Indiana, Michigan, Ohio, and Wisconsin.
 Populous states such as California, Texas, New York, and Pennsylvania also had large numbers of jobs.

 Degree Paths into this Industry

-It takes a wide variety of occupations to create and produce a machine.
 Before any work can begin on the production of a particular piece of machinery, an extensive process to create and test the design must be completed.
 This process can take up to several years, depending on the complexity of the machinery.
+The work is done primarily by engineers and technicians, although because of the range of tasks involved, different types of these workers are required.

-The design process takes place under the oversight of Engineering managers.
-Much of the design work is done by engineers, who first develop a concept of what a new machine could do or how an existing one could be improved.
-Starting with this concept, they use computer modeling and simulating software to design the machine and test it for performance, cost, reliability, ease of use, and other factors important to both producers and consumers of the final product.
+Most engineers specialize in a particular facet of design.
 Mechanical engineers design the moving parts of the machine, such as the gears, levers, and pistons in engine and hydraulic systems.
 They also direct the work of mechanical engineering technicians, who run tests on materials and parts before they are assembled into the final product.
 For machines with complicated electric or electronic systems, electrical and electronics engineers also assist in the design and testing process.
 Industrial engineers determine how best to allocate the resources of the factory -- both workers and equipment -- for optimal production.

 Industry Forecast